gkjohnson/webxr-sandbox/skinned-mesh-batching/README.md

 # Skinned Mesh Batching

 Utility for merging multiple meshes in a scene into a single skinned mesh to cut down on draw calls.
+Included is a utility for remove redundant materials used within an Object3D.

 [Demo here](https://gkjohnson.github.io/webxr-sandbox/skinned-mesh-batching/)!